 Product development is a refined, well-documented process.
 It's something that almost all (technical) founders will understand at an innate level, able to recite the Agile methodology in their sleep.

-With that kind of background, it's easy to understand where the classic "build it and they will come" attitude comes from: the idea that a product will be so essential, so revolutionary and life-changing, that the act of developing it will be enough to generate customers, attract revenue and scale.
+With that kind of background, it's easy to understand where the classic "build it and they will come" attitude comes from: the idea that a SaaS product will be so essential, so revolutionary and life-changing, that the act of developing it will be enough to generate customers, attract revenue and scale.

 Reality check: this never happens.

 Unless your SaaS startup somehow just cured cancer, your product launch won't resemble a torrent of inbound revenue so much as a trickle of bad-fit beta customers.